-- 4.5.3.
-Except as provided in permit condition 4.5.2. above, the owner or operator shall report to the Secretary by telephone, telefax, or e-mail any malfunction of boiler #2 or its associated air pollution control equipment, which results in any excess particulate matter or excess opacity, by the end of the next business day after becoming aware of such condition.
-The owner or operator shall file a certified written report concerning the malfunction with the Secretary within thirty (30) days providing the following information; - a.
-A detailed explanation of the factors involved or causes of the malfunction; - b.
-The date, and time of duration (with starting and ending times) of the period of excess emissions; - c.
-An estimate of the mass of excess emissions discharged during the malfunction period; - d.
-The maximum opacity measured or observed during the malfunction; - e.
-Immediate remedial actions taken at the time of the malfunction to correct or mitigate the effects of the malfunction; and f.
+- 2. Excess opacity does not exceed 40%. - b.
+The owner or operator shall report to the Secretary any malfunction resulting in excess particulate matter or excess opacity, not meeting the criteria set forth in 4.5.1.a. above (45CSR§2-9.3.a.), by telephone, telefax, or e-mail by the end of the next business day after becoming aware of such condition.
+The owner or operator shall file a certified written report concerning the malfunction with the Secretary within thirty (30) days providing the following information: - 1.
+A detailed explanation of the factors involved or causes of the malfunction; - 2.
+The date and time of duration (with starting and ending times) of the period of excess emissions; - 3.
+An estimate of the mass of excess emissions discharged during the malfunction period; - 4.
+The maximum opacity measured or observed during the malfunction; - 5.
+Immediate remedial actions taken at the time of the malfunction to correct or mitigate the effects of the malfunction; and - 6.
 A detailed explanation of the corrective measures or program that will be implemented to prevent a recurrence of the malfunction and a schedule for such implementation.